If you're used to drinking coffee to start your day, you might have experienced a "caffeine headache" when you don't get your morning cup of Joe.

 You're not alone.
-In fact, caffeine withdrawal headaches are quite common among coffee drinkers if they don't get their "fix."
-There are many causes, affects, and tips to minimize your headache symptoms when it comes to caffeine.
+In fact, such caffeine withdrawal headache is quite common among coffee drinkers if they don't get their "fix."
+Here's what causes caffeine withdrawal headaches, how caffeine consumption can affect its severity, and how you can minimize the symptoms:

-When we drink coffee, or any caffeinated beverages (e.g., tea, energy drinks) the caffeine causes the blood vessels in the brain to constrict.
+When we drink coffee, or any caffeinated beverages (e.g., tea, energy drinks,) the caffeine causes the blood vessels in the brain to constrict.
 When you stop the caffeine intake, the blood vessels in the brain dilate.
 This increases the blood flow and can trigger a headache.
-If you decide to drink caffeine, it is recommended that you increase your water consumption to compensate for its dehydration effects.

-Although a "caffeine headache" is most commonly caused by withdrawal, it can also be triggered by excessive intake, medication overuse, caffeine sensitivity, allergic reaction, or a fluctuation of caffeine consumption from day to day.
+Although "caffeine headache" is most commonly caused by withdrawal, it can also be triggered by excessive intake, caffeine sensitivity, allergic reaction, or a fluctuation of caffeine consumption from day to day.

 How Caffeine Consumption Affects Headaches